 The purpose of this project, then, is to understand user actions on digital genealogy databases as I work toward a public ethical framework for using these sites.
 The problem I explore is the (un)ethical use of genealogy databases by individual users, police and government agencies, as well as public and private corporations.
 The intersection of DNA-as-evidence and digital genealogy databases serves as a revolutionary moment for digital rhetoric scholars concerning investigation into ethical responsibility, collaborative digital identity construction, and the potential for participatory investigation (amateur sleuthing).
 While these niche communities grow in popularity, our understanding of casting blame and finding justice through the application of these digital tools continues to evolve as the function of these sites evolves.
 We must consider the ethical implications of using digital genealogy databases to catch criminals; moreover, how do these sites protect user information in the age of Big Data when the purpose of the community is to share as much information as possible and to discover as much information as possible?
 DNA-matching technology is not a perfect science, as highlighted by Katie Worth in 2015 and Lauren Kirchner in 2017.
 Using DNA-matching technology is a rhetorical act which deserves heightened analysis as minority oppression pervades American culture.
 We must consider how these communities function as inherently racist and classist sites which privilege certain users.

 Within this context, issues regarding ethical user responsibility abound, and rhetoric and composition is poised to address these concerns.
 Whether the user is a student performing a school project, a parent searching out a child previously put up for adoption, a police agency uploading DNA to identify a criminal, or a health insurance company seeking additional data to set premiums, we must work to ensure users consider the literacies (Selber, 2004) needed to navigate these sites and use data ethically.
 As we work toward a public ethical framework for utilizing digital genealogy databases we can begin by considering the conceptualization of consent through case studies of the User Agreements for these sites.
-I identify User Agreements as sites which fit Gross’s (1996) contextual model, places to research to understand how audience’s cultural, political, and socioeconomic conditions, along with their ability to use technological resources affect consent.
+I identify User Agreements as sites which fit Gross’s (1996) contextual model, places to research to understand how audience’s cultural, political, and socioeconomic conditions, along with their ability to use technological resources, affect consent.

 In reconsidering ethical approaches to data collection on these sites, I emphasize the notion we should contend with the policies that shape online experiences (Edwards, 2018).
 Reframing User Agreements interrogates the role of consent when enacting critical rhetorical action.
 Moreover, we are contributing to the field of rhetoric and composition by expanding research regarding the ethics of data collection and identity formation within these unique digital ecosystems.
 But, while our contributions are within this field, there is much we can glean by application of methods from other disciplines as we construct an ethical framework.